 - tampering with other user’s files or passwords

 - attempting to defeat the computer’s security system

 - any action that would intentionally jeopardize the availability or integrity of the system

 Written permission from the copyright holder is required to duplicate any copyrighted material.
 This includes, but is not limited to, duplication of music files, audiotapes, videotapes, movie files, photographs, illustrations, computer software, data and all other information for educational use or any other purpose.
-Most software and databases that reside on MBC computing and network resources are owned by MBC or third parties, and are protected by copyright and
+Most software and databases that reside on Mary Baldwin computing and network resources are owned by Mary Baldwin or third parties, and are protected by copyright and

 other laws, together with licenses and other contractual agreements.